Handling Probate is Never Easy!

 Be advised that no one should ever tell you that being an executor or personal representative can truly be stress-free because decisions will indeed have to be made.
-As an experienced Real Estate Professional, we will make sure that you are always well-informed in regard these decisions-specially as they pertain to real estate. we will also help you with some of the difficult conversations you may have to have with family members and other heirs. if you haven't yet secured the services of a competent probate attorney, we can help you choose one whose good work we knows and are comfortable recommending.
+As an experienced Real Estate Professional, we will make sure that you are always well-informed in regard to these decisions-especially as they pertain to real estate. we will also help you with some of the difficult conversations you may have to have with family members and other heirs. if you haven’t yet secured the services of a competent probate attorney, we can help you choose one whose good work we know and are comfortable recommending.

 we’ll help you at every step along the way and do everything possible to steer you clear of the minefields.
 Of course you’ll still have to make some interesting choices, but having us as an advisor but your side makes the task significantly less lonely.

 Probate is the process of proving that the Will is valid.
 During probate, the Will is proved to the satisfaction of the court that it’s the Last Will and Testament of the person who died.
 Once the Surrogate (the Judge in Surrogate’s Court) is convinced of the validity of the Will, the Executor named in the Will is appointed to distribute the estate and carry out the wishes of the person who died.
 The Surrogate’s Court oversees this process.